icehrm/icehrm.github.io/_docs/ldap.md

   <p>PHP5 LDAP extension should be installed for LDAP to work.
 Also make sure all required outbound ports are opened</p>
 </div>

-Before using please install php5-ldap module run following command to install php5-ldap
+Before using please install php5-ldap module.
+R
+Run following command to install php5-ldap

-$> sudo apt-get install php5-ldap
+<code>$> sudo apt-get install php5-ldap</code>

 For using php ldap on windows please [refer](http://stackoverflow.com/questions/16864306/fatal-error-call-to-undefined-function-ldap-connect)